 Mitch Riley is an Australian performing artist.
 He is active as a classical singer, actor, director, puppeteer and teacher.

 Mitch has a Bachelor of Music Studies (Classical singing) from the Sydney Conservatorium of Music (2011).
-His interest in music, the voice and the body in the theatre led him to Paris, France, where he undertook studies in theatre between 2016 and 2018.
-During this time he studied at L’École Internationale de Théâtre Jacques Lecoq; marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF); clown with Vincent Rouche (Compagnie du Moment); and Topeng (Balinese dance and mask theatre) with Frédéric Tellier.
+His interest in music, the voice and the body in the theatre led him to Paris, France.
+Between 2016 and 2018, Mitch studied theatre at L’École Internationale de Théâtre Jacques Lecoq; marionettes, manipulation and movement with Eric de Sarria and Nancy Rusek (Compagnie Philippe Genty), Camille Trouvé (Les Anges au Plafond), and Jean-Louis Heckel, Sarah Helley and Einat Landais (La NEF); clown with Vincent Rouche (Compagnie du Moment); and Topeng (Balinese dance and mask theatre) with Frédéric Tellier.

 Mitch's interest in the voice, music-led theatre and the creation of new work has led to a rich partnership with Sydney Chamber Opera (SCO), with whom he has performed regularly since the company's inaugural production in 2011.
 With SCO, Mitch has premiered lead roles in a number of new Australian operas and stage works, and has performed works by leading international composers.
 Mitch is an Artistic Associate with SCO. http://sydneychamberopera.com/

-Current and upcoming projects: Breaking Glass (a collection of new operas by Australian composers, Sydney Chamber Opera); further performances of The Shape of the Earth by Jack Symonds and Pierce Wilcox (Sydney, Australia), and Jepthé by Josselin Roux (Nantes, France); premiere and performances of Perte, a work for solo clown (creation with Ruthy Scetbon, Paris, France); creation of SPACE DOGS, a new work by Panache International Theatre Company; creation of a work with the music of György Kurtág; A multidisciplinary approach to theatrical creation, workshop with Tal Reuveny and Mitch Riley; L'extraordinaire est sous nos yeux, workshop series in movement and puppetry for children.
+Current and upcoming projects: Breaking Glass (a collection of new operas by Australian composers, Sydney Chamber Opera); Musician for l'Académie de composition with Ensemble Offrandes (Le Mans, France); further performances of The Shape of the Earth by Jack Symonds and Pierce Wilcox (Sydney, Australia), Jepthé by Josselin Roux (Nantes, France), and Perte by Mitch Riley and Ruthy Scetbon (Paris, France); creation of SPACE DOGS, a new work by Panache International Theatre Company; A multidisciplinary approach to theatrical creation, workshop with Tal Reuveny and Mitch Riley; L'extraordinaire est sous nos yeux, workshop series in movement and puppetry for children (Pantin, France).

 - Deux clowns et un bureau, a work for clown duo (creation with Ruthy Scetbon and Anahid Gholami Saba)